 What can I do to help people sleeping on the streets?

-If you are concerned about someone sleeping rough, you make sure they are known to support services by reporting it on the Street Link website.
+If you are concerned about someone sleeping rough, you can make sure they are known to support services by reporting it on the Street Link website.
 They will contact the Rough Sleeping Outreach Team in St Albans, who will provide them with the help they need.

 For more information, see our leaflet on what to do if you’re concerned about someone sleeping rough.